KevinGimbel/kevingimbel.github.io-old/jekyll-guide/index.md

 $ jekyll serve --watch
 {% endhighlight %}

 That's it, your Jekyll development enviourment should be working now.
+Navigate your browser to [localhost:4000][http://localhost:4000] and see your brand-new Jekyll page in action.

 What's next?
 You can start developing and read the [Jekyll Docs](http://jekyllrb.com/docs/home/) or follow my ["Jekyll Guide"](/jekyll-guide/structure) tutorial.